 5.1.
-Inform the driver of the presence of a certified service animal on the bus; and ensure that appropriate training will be provided.
+Inform the driver of the presence of a trained service animal on the bus and ensure that appropriate training will be provided.

 - 5.2.
-Develop a protocol for handling the service animal on the bus in conjunction with the service animal trainer/handler that will include: - i.
+Develop a protocol for handling the trained service animal on the bus in conjunction with the Student Services Administrator (this may also include the trainer, handler, and/or parents) that will include: - i.
 Location of animal during transport (should not be blocking aisles) - ii.
-Plan to train other students who will ride the bus with the service animal to ensure the understanding of the function of a service animal and the procedures for handling the service animal on the bus - iii.
-A bus evacuation plan for the service animal - 5.3.
+Plan to train other students who will ride the bus with the trained service animal to ensure the understanding of the function of a trained service animal and the procedures for handling the trained service animal on the bus - iii.
+A bus evacuation plan for the trained service animal - 5.3.
 Ensure that there is sufficient documentation and procedural instruction available on the bus for spare bus drivers.